 and 45 Years of Diplomatic Relations Between Canada and China

-The Canadian Alumni Network (CAN) is a non-profit, volunteer-based group of 26 alumni chapter representatives, that continues to bring mutual support to alumni chapter representatives in China, develop synergy and opportunities for currently 1300 alumni in Beijing and over 3000 alumni in China.
+The Canadian Alumni Network (CAN), as a non-profit, volunteer-based group of 26 alumni chapter representatives, continue to connect our rapidly growing network with engagement experiences at the national, provincial, and institutional levels, extending mutual support to alumni chapters in China, and to develop synergy and opportunities for currently 2,200 alumni in Beijing and over 16,000 alumni in China.
 Since 2003, the CAN has been fostering public awareness that Canadian post-secondary institutions have an influential alumni network in China.
-Please join the network today through the main social media sites, Facebook, Linkedin, and Weibo thank you.
+Please join the network today through the main social media platforms, Facebook, Linkedin, Twitter, Weibo, and WeChat, thank you.